 Equalities Board Publications

-This is where you can find reports and guides written by the Equalities Board team and Equalities Board members.
-All reports that we produce also have simpler summaries that we try to make accessible for people with different needs.
+This is where you can find an archive of reports and guides written by the Equalities Board team and Equalities Board members.
+All reports that we produced also have simpler summaries that we try to make accessible for people with different needs.